 Born in Sophiatown in May 1944, Serote’s first published collection of poetry was Yakhal’inkomo, which won the Ingrid Jonker prize for poetry in 1972.
-To Every Birth Its Blood, was published by the Ravan Press in 1981 and is steeped in the resistance culture of the 1970s.
+His debut novel, To Every Birth Its Blood, was published by the Ravan Press in 1981 and is steeped in the resistance culture of the 1970s.
 He has gone on to publish countless times.

 Serote left the country in the early 1970s after serving nine months in solitary confinement when he was arrested by the apartheid government under the Terrorism Act of 1969.
 His political involvement went as far as being a member of the ANC’s military wing Umkhonto weSizwe where he served from Botswana.